Motorcycle Registration in Kentucky

 KY Motorcycle Registration

-Following the purchase of a motorcycle in Kentucky, you'll need to register and title it at your local county clerk's office.
+Following the purchase of a motorcycle or autocycle in Kentucky, you'll need to register and title it at your local county clerk's office.

 Steps for registration vary depending on if you bought your motorcycle: